Health insurance in Costa Rica

 Giving birth in a private hospital

 Finally, in a private hospital, you’ll also have much greater control over the progress of your delivery.
 You set up your Birth Plan.
 A Birth Plan is a structured plan, often written out and concerning all the actions, appointments and examinations you will undergo before giving birth and finally the planning of your delivery (vaginal delivery or caesarean etc…).
 If you want a choice of delivery method, it’s essential that you go private.
 You choose which room you want to be in after the birth and how long you want to stay.
 It’s a good idea to make sure that the doctor who will be monitoring your pregnancy speaks English, as this can relieve a lot of stress if you can communicate easily with your doctor.
-Not all public hospitals offer optional pain relief treatments such as epidurals, whereas in the private sector you can choose.
+Not all public hospitals offer optional pain-relieving treatments such as epidurals, whereas in private hospitals you have the choice.

-From the moment your child is born in Costa Rica, he or she can obtain Costa Rican nationality as well as your own.
+Once your child is born in Costa Rica, he or she can obtain Costa Rican and your nationality.
 If you plan to travel with your child before he or she reaches 3 months of age, you will need to obtain a “Permiso de Salida” issued by your doctor.

 Vaccines in Costa Rica